Disappearance of Peng Shuai: Interviews

-On February 7, 2022, Peng participated in what The Washington Post called "a carefully managed interview" with French sports newspaper L'Équipe.
+On February 7, 2022, Peng participated in what The Washington Post called a "carefully managed" interview with French sports newspaper L'Équipe.
 An official with the Chinese Olympic Committee accompanied and interpreted for her, but the newspaper also had its own translator.
 Peng announced her retirement from competitive tennis and said there had been "a huge misunderstanding" surrounding her accusation of Zhang, her disappearance from the Chinese internet, and her well-being, reiterating "I never said anyone sexually assaulted me".
 She hoped that the meaning of her Weibo post is no longer be skewed and said that she erased it.
 "I was to say first of all that emotions, sport and politics are three clearly separate things.
 My romantic problems, my private life, should not be mixed with sport and politics."
 Peng added, echoing a government talking point.
-According to Sam Phillips of the Sydney Morning Herald, this is in contrast to her Weibo post in November.
 French newspaper Le Monde noted that Wang Kan asked to review the questions in advance, and that the interview had to be published as-is without any additional comments from the two journalists who interviewed Peng.
-Marc Ventouillac, one of the two interviewers, voiced his doubts about Peng Shuai's freedom and said that the interview had been part of "propaganda" efforts to downplay the issue, saying "It's important, I think, for the Chinese Olympic Committee, for the Communist party and for many people in China to try to show: 'No, there is no Peng Shuai affair.'"
-Ventouillac also noted that Peng has appeared healthy and that they were able to ask questions beyond those originally submitted with none of the questions being censored.
+Marc Ventouillac, one of the two interviewers, voiced his doubts about Peng Shuai's freedom and said that the interview had been part of "propaganda" efforts to downplay the issue.
+He also noted that Peng appeared to be healthy and that they were able to ask questions beyond those originally submitted with none of the questions being censored.

 Peng was reportedly seen attending several events at the 2022 Winter Olympics.
 She also had a meeting with Thomas Bach and other IOC officials, where Peng said she intended to travel to Europe after the COVID-19 pandemic.
 In regards to questions of whether Peng is speaking freely or is under duress, IOC spokesman Mark Adams said "I don't think it's for us to be able to judge, in one way, just as it's not for you to judge either."
 Her appearances at the Games and references to her "accusation" remain censored inside China.